 If you are susceptible to being disappointing, it will affect your perception of market information that would otherwise make you cut your losses.

 Demo trading can show me how to think…

 Have you been profitable on a demo account then immediately started losing money when you switched to a real account?
 If so, you are not alone, this happens to a lot of traders, it’s very common.

 Traders don’t really care if they are right or wrong on a demo account because they know they cannot lose or make money on any given trade.
 So, they naturally become focused on the things that matter; trading their method properly and slowly but surely building their trading account OVER TIME.

 If you ever lose your way and get totally frustrated and blow out your account.
 Simply go back to a demo trading account for a while and make note of how you feel and how you are trading, etc. That is how you should trade a real account!

 As Mark Douglas says, one of the first things you need to learn as a trader is how to put the odds of success in your favor.
 In other words, you need a high-probability trading edge.
 But, remember, a trading edge is simply a higher probability of one thing happening over another, over a SERIES of trades.
 It is not a guarantee you will make money in the markets.
 You need to combine that trading edge with the proper mental skills…

 One of the few trading books I recommend is Trading In The Zone by Mark Douglas, you can buy it under $30 on Amazon here.
 Mark’s books are more about the mental aspects of trading than the strategy.
-When you combine Mark’s principles with a high-probability trading edge like the price action strategy I teach in my professional trading course, you will be armed with a solid trading ‘arsenal’ and ready to walk out onto the ‘battle field’ (the market) and execute trades consistently like a seasoned pro.
+When you combine Mark’s mental trading principles with a high-probability trading strategy, you will be armed with a solid trading ‘arsenal’ and ready to walk out onto the ‘battle field’ (the market) and execute trades consistently like a seasoned pro.